ppaabo/simple-ls/README.md

   -h, --help                     shows help message and exits -v, --version                  prints version information and exits -a, --all                      Show files starting with '.'
+  -A, --almost-all               Do not show implied '.' and '..'
-  -l                             Print entries using long format -p                             Add '/' indicator to directories -g, --group-directories-first  Group directories before files
+  -l                             Print entries using long format -p                             Add '/' indicator to directories -g, --group-directories-first  Group directories before files --verbose                      Enable verbose mode

 ```